ibm-cloud-docs/hs-crypto/prepare-management-utilities.md

 {: #install-smart-card-reader-driver}

 You need to install the Identiv SPR332 V2 smart card reader driver on your local workstation.
 Currently, only Red Hat Enterprise Linux&reg; 8.0.0 is supported.

+You need to take the [smart card considerations](/docs/hs-crypto?topic=hs-crypto-define-smart-card-security-policy) into account when you plan the security policy for your workstation and smart card readers. <!-- Otherwise, your smart cards might be exposed to [some vulnerabilities](/docs/hs-crypto?topic=hs-crypto-define-smart-card-security-policy#smart-card-vulnerabilities).-->
+{: note}

 <!--
 Currently, you can choose to install it on the Microsoft Windows&reg; 10 or the Linux&reg; operating system.